CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ### **Tresendar Manor**

 More fortress than residence, Tresendar Manor stands at the eastern outskirts of town, positioned atop a low hill amid woods and thickets.
-Although the ancient manor has been abandoned for a long time, its cellars have been converted into a stronghold for the Redbrands.
-If the characters decide to investigate this location, they will find the entrance to the Redbrand hideout.
+Although the ancient manor has been abandoned for a long time, its cellars have been converted into a stronghold for the Lavender Lancers.
+If the characters decide to investigate this location, they will find the entrance to the Lavender Lancer hideout.

-## **Redbrand Ruffians**
+## **Lavender Lancer Ruffians**

-It's almost inevitable that a confrontation with the Redbrands occurs within a day or two of the adventurers' arrival in Tuntin.
+It's almost inevitable that a confrontation with the Lavender Lancers occurs within a day or two of the adventurers' arrival in Tuntin.
 Several scenarios can trigger this confrontation:

-1. If the characters decide to confront the Redbrands at the Sleeping Giant tap house after speaking with several NPCs in town.
+1. If the characters decide to confront the Lavender Lancers at the Sleeping Giant tap house after speaking with several NPCs in town.
 2. If the characters choose to investigate Tresendar Manor.
-3. If the party shows no interest in the Redbrands, a gang of ruffians seeks them out and provokes a fight in the street, often as they are leaving a location in town.
+3. If the party shows no interest in the Lavender Lancers, a gang of ruffians seeks them out and provokes a fight in the street, often as they are leaving a location in town.

 ### **Confrontation**

-If the characters decide to confront the Redbrands at the Sleeping Giant, you can describe the scene as follows:
+If the characters decide to confront the Lavender Lancers at the Sleeping Giant, you can describe the scene as follows:

 "The Sleeping Giant is a dilapidated tavern at the eastern end of town.
 Four surly mudblood ruffians loiter on the covered porch, sitting on empty ale barrels or leaning against the wall.
 They are all adorned in grimy crimson cloaks, and their scowling gazes are fixed on you as you approach.

 One of the thugs spits on the ground.
 "Well, well," he sneers.
 "Here's a whole bunch of little pups.
 What's your business here, pups?
 Did you come to yap at us?"

-If the Redbrands confront the characters in the street, describe it as follows:
+If the Lavender Lancers confront the characters in the street, describe it as follows:

 ```
 As you step back into the street, you notice four armed ruffians waiting for you.
 They are all mudbloods dressed in filthy red cloaks, their hands on their weapons as they observe you.